noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 [Eh?]

 [When did!
-I ever say that!!?!
+I ever say that?!
 Hindrance or trash, I never said a single thing like that!!!]

 [...T-Then, why! didn’t you come to see me?!
 You also always ignored me when I